310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Hokuto %}
 Ahh, now that you mention it, it does look like kung fu.
 So we're going for Chinese-style martial arts, huh…

-It requires a lot of physical exertion… I feel like this might be rough for us — it's the summer, so it's much easier to lose stamina.
+It requires a lot of physical exertion… I feel like this might be rough on us — it's the summer, so it's much easier to lose stamina.
 {% endbubble %}

 {% bubble Makoto %}